 First, we will discuss the various incontinence pad absorbencies.
 Whether you are leaking small droplets or you are experiencing the release of larger soils, there are different incontinence pad absorbencies that will deliver the leakage protection needed.

 When you experience light leakage such as a few drops at a time, a Thin or Light incontinence pad such as the Attends Light Insert Pads or the Depend Light Men’s Shields will probably be the best choice for the protection needed.
-These incontinence pads are also less bulky, so they are more discreet than thicker pads that offer more absorbency.
+These incontinence pads, sometimes referred to as panty shields or panty liners, are also less bulky, so they are more discreet than thicker pads that offer more absorbency.

 Incontinence Pads Styles